Cytotec

 Common

 While Cytotec can be effective, it is crucial to note that it is contraindicated in pregnancy except when administered under close medical supervision.
-Common side effects include:
+Common side effects include:- Abdominal pain

 - Diarrhoea